Warichū: Modern use

 Warichū tend to be used only in vertical writing.

 Warichū in computing

 Some of the typesetting programs and word processors support typesetting warichū if support for "Asian" typography is turned on.
 In Adobe Illustrator and Adobe InDesign, it is called "warichu"; some other programs (for example, OpenOffice.org) avoid the word by calling it "writing in double lines", describing the visual appearance of warichū.

 Some programs claim to support warichū but fail to do it correctly.
 For example, some programs cannot split the annotation into equal halves.

 Adobe Illustrator allows one to create warichū which consists of more than two lines, though warichū is traditionally always split into only two lines.

-Warichu is also a social annotation tool for Internet Explorer and Firefox/Mozilla derivative browsers.

 There is also a macro for typesetting warichū in LaTeX, called Gezhu (割註 (割注)).